UPDATE: A Basic Guide to International Environmental Legal Research

 ** - Dates referenced are the date of signature of the treaties.

 There are numerous treaty indexes for historical U.S. treaties, as well as world treaty series for international environmental legal research.
 In some instances, these treaty indexes are available in print and online.
-For international environmental law, it is most helpful to consult indexes containing world treaties, such as the United Nations Treaty Series or the European Treaty Series, and other unique online collections of world treaties like WorldLII or Fletcher’s Multilaterals Project.
-In the United States and depending on other jurisdictions for research, a researcher would also need to consult Treaties in Force, Treaty Actions, and the Department of State’s website for international agreements reported under the Case-Zablocki Act.
+For international environmental law, it is most helpful to consult indexes containing world treaties, such as the United Nations Treaty Series, European Treaty Series, or EUR-Lex, and other unique online collections of world treaties like WorldLII.
+In the United States and depending on other jurisdictions for research, a researcher would also need to consult Treaties in Force, Treaty Actions/TIAS, and the Department of State’s Treaty Affairs website for international agreements reported under the Case-Zablocki Act.
 The following list of indexes and helpful online collections is not exhaustive, but the list includes comprehensive portals for international environmental legal research:

-· EUR-Lex– This is the comprehensive website of the European Union and official documents.
-Through asimple search, advanced search, or document reference search, researchers can locate the main European legal provisions for international environmental law.
+- EUR-Lex– This is the comprehensive website of the European Union and official documents.
+Through simple search or an advanced search, researchers can locate the main European legal provisions for international environmental law.

-· UNBISNet – This United Nations Bibliographic Information System is essential for locating UN documentation by keyword or subject search for environmental law.
+- UN Digital Library– The United Nations Digital Information System is essential for locating UN documentation by keyword or subject search for environmental law.
 In most cases, the system also links to full-text documents in a variety of languages and provides essential bibliographic information for research.

-· UN-I-QUE – The United Nations file is helpful to search for ready-reference to documents in international environmental law and bibliographic information.
-However, full-text links are often not provided and this system is not meant to be a substitute for research in UNBISNet (above).
+- UN Official Document System (“ODS”)– The United Nations search of official documents is helpful to search for ready-reference to documents in international environmental law and bibliographic information.
+However, full-text links are often not provided, and this system is not meant to be a substitute for research in the UN Digital Library (above).

-· United Nations Environmental Programme (UNEP) – Through a link to the “UNEP Resource Kit” or “Publications” on the homepage of this site of the United Nations branch for the environment, users can locate the full-text of environmental conventions, protocols, and agreements by sub-topic.
+- United Nations Environmental Programme (UNEP) – Through a link to the “Publications & Data” on the homepage of this site of the United Nations branch for the environment, users can locate the full-text of environmental conventions, protocols, and agreements by sub-topic.
 In addition, the portals provide helpful background information about the negotiation of the treaties and related reports and manuals, if applicable.

 In addition to locating the appropriate treaties and agreements for research in international environmental law, a researcher then needs to uncover any national laws of the foreign nations involved in a research question.
 Therefore, the following sources can help provide background information about the legal systems of countries of the world or links to the national laws of foreign nations.
 One basic online foreign law database for overviews of foreign laws on particular subjects, which might be available through a subscription at a local academic law library, is Foreign Law Guide: Current Sources of Codes and Basic Legislation in Jurisdictions of the World by Reynolds & Flores.
 The following list provides essential resources for uncovering national laws, more specifically, for international environmental law:

-· FAOLEX – Focusing on food, agriculture, and renewable natural resources, this collection of laws provides excellent bibliographic information about the national laws of countries of the world as well as full-text of most legislation included in the database.
-The FAO Legal Office provides access to basic texts, the Fishlex and Waterlex databases, FAO treaties, and other publications.
+- FAOLEX – Focusing on food, agriculture, and renewable natural resources, this collection of laws provides excellent bibliographic information about the national laws of countries of the world as well as the full-text of most legislation included in the database.
+The FAO Governing Bodies page provides access to basic texts, the Fishlex database, FAO treaties, and other publications.